orientechnologies/orientdb-labs/Security-Config.md

 Each user object can be used for authorization of the specified resources as well as authentication, if a password is present.

-The full classpath for the "class" property is "com.orientechnologies.security.authenticator.ODefaultPasswordAuthenticator".
+The full classpath for the "class" property is "com.orientechnologies.orient.server.security.authenticator.ODefaultPasswordAuthenticator".

 Here's an example of the "users" property: